-It will output the full path of the checkpoint to be copied to the edge server and used with Section 8.5.23, "recover_edge.sh"
+It will output the full path of the checkpoint to be copied to the edge server and used with Section 8.5.23, "recover edge.sh"

-8.5.4. edge_vars
+8.5.4. edge\vars

-This file is sourced by scripts that work on edge servers.
+The /p4/common/bin/edge\vars file is sourced by scripts that work on edge servers.

-It sets the correct list db. files that are edge-specific in the federated architecture.
-This version is dependent on the version of p4d in use.
+It sets the correct list db.\ files that are edge-specific in the federated architecture.
+This version is dependent on the version of p4d in use; this script accounts for the P4D version.